rreece/deep-learning-101/introduction.md

-Note that we need the *activation function*, $\phi$, to add a nonlinearity, because otherwise, if every layer was just linear matrix multiply, then the layers could be effectively reduced to one.
+Note that we need the *activation function*, $\phi$, to add a nonlinearity, because otherwise, if every layer was just linear matrix multiply, then the layers could be effectively reduced to one:

 $$ \vec{z} = A_1 A_2 \ldots A_n \vec{x} = A \vec{x} $$